Sanganu/gstrategytesting/README.md

-This App is to  understand and implement basic Google OAuth setup following the OAuthPlaylist by "The Net Ninja" youtube series.
+This App is to  understand and implement basic Google OAuth setup.